Northern Norway Travel Guide

 Tromsø - the main city

 This town offers some museums experience, which tells about the Arctic region.
 Tromsø gets more and more culinary highlights, and Tromsø provides excellent transport possibilities from the rest of Norway, which makes Tromsø the perfect beginning for a Northern Norway adventure tour.

-If you like to enjoy the beautiful nature around Tromsø - then we recommend you to visit the Lyngenfjord region.
+If you like to enjoy the beautiful nature around Tromsø - then we recommend you visit the Lyngenfjord region.

 Northern Light & Midnight Sun

 The Northern Lights are more commonly seen here than anywhere else in the world.
 Svalbard is where you can see the daytime Northern Lights in mid-winter because it is dark here.

-You can also have a stay in an ice hotel made of snow up here in Kirkenes.
+You can also have a stay in Kirkenes Ice hotel -totally made of snow.